amaruelod137/Calc/README.md

-A Basic calculator I made using React.
+A Basic calculator I made using React :new_moon_with_face: